 While they are sometimes correlated, the stock market is not the same as the economy.
 It is essential to realize that the stock market and the economy are different.
-So, we need to go over why the stock market is not the economy.
+So, we must go over why the stock market is not the economy.

-In this article, I am going to describe both concepts and then try to pin the main differences between the stock market and the economy.
+In this article, I describe both concepts and then try to pin the main differences between the stock market and the economy.

 The Stock Market

 Let’s start by defining what the stock market is.
 The Stock market represents all the publicly-traded companies.
 A stock exchange is where we can trade shares of these companies.

 So, the value of these shares represents the value of these companies and hence the value of the stock market.

 We generally measure how well or how bad the stock market is doing with stock market indexes.
 For instance, we typically evaluate the performance of the American stock market with the S&P 500 index.
 And in Switzerland, we use the Swiss Performance Index (SPI) to talk about the performance of the Swiss stock market.
 A high value indicates a good performance while a lower value indicates a lower performance.